iwang/iwang.github.io/_posts/2013-11-04-ngmodel-render-cannot-be-overriden-in-angular-rc3.markdown

 ## textInputType

-What is `textInputType`.
-It's a link function for all input element.
-It adds some common functions on ngModel controller and some event listener.
+What is `textInputType`?
+It's a link function for all input elements.
+It adds
+* some common functions on ngModel controller
+* some event listener.
 It also addes validation.
 It also provide a default implementation for some `noop` function defined in ngModelController. `$render` is one of it.
 But you can override it in your link, like ui-tinymce does.
 In our case, there're actually 3 directives bound to `textarea`, let's take a close look at them. 'textarea' is the implicit directive which has textInputType as its link function.

 {% highlight javascript %}